prplfoundation/prplMesh/CONTRIBUTING.md

 - It's an oldish PR that needs to be rebased and conflicts need to be resolved.
 - It needs more testing before really approving it for merge.

-If a PR is marked "don't merge" and it becomes ready (i.e. you did the necessary fixups and rebased on master), please remember to remove the tag again.
+If a MR is in WIP state and it becomes ready (i.e. you did the necessary fixups and rebased on master), please remember to remove the "WIP state".

-A good example of a pull request with review, discussion, and several iterations is https://github.com/prplfoundation/prplMesh/pull/831.
+TODO: a good example of a merge request with review, discussion, and several iterations is https://gitlab.com/prpl-foundation/prplmesh/prplMesh/-/merge_requests/???

 ### Testing